managedcloudservices_7_1920x540

 OPERATING PROCEDURES FOR THE MANAGEMENT AND SUPERVISORY BOARDS; COMPOSITION AND OPERATING PROCEDURES FOR THEIR COMMITTEES

 Pursuant to Article 7 of the Company's statutes, the supervisory board appoints the members of the management board and determines the rules of procedure and delegation of responsibilities for the management board.
-The chairman of the supervisory board decides whether management board members should attend supervisory board meetings.
+The chair of the supervisory board decides whether management board members should attend supervisory board meetings.
 The supervisory board has also determined rules of procedure for itself and for its committees.
 In its report to the annual general meeting each year, the supervisory board discusses its activities and those of its committees.
-Information on the members and chairmen of the supervisory board committees is provided on the Company's website under Management and Supervisory Boards.
-There are no committees at management board level.
+Information on the members and chairs of the supervisory board committees is provided on the Company's website under Management and Supervisory Boards.
+There are currently no committees at management board level.

 INDEPENDENCE OF SUPERVISORY BOARD MEMBERS